 Travel Management Overview

-The Motor Vehicle Use Map shows the roads, trails and areas where you can take your Off Highway Vehicle.
+The Motor Vehicle Use Map shows National Forest System roads, trails, and areas that are designated as open to motor vehicle travel.
 These roads, trails and areas are designated by type of motor vehicle allowed and the allowable season of use.

-For example, on National Forest System Roads that allow motor vehicle use the 2 primary designations are Roads Open to Highway Legal Vehicles Only and Roads Open to All Vehicles.
+For example, on National Forest System Roads that allow motor vehicle use, the two primary designations are Roads Open to Highway Legal Vehicles Only and Roads Open to All Vehicles.